Scarabaeus1031/NEXAH/START_HERE.md

 ---

-🧠 If you remember one thing
+## 🧠 If you remember one thing

-> **sThe system is not random.
+> The system is not random.
 > It follows structure —
 > and that structure can be revealed.